tdda/tdda/doc/source/gentest.md

   because different from run-to-run, but because the test was running in the directory `/home/tdda/tmp`.
-While not certain, it seems likely (to `Gentest`; or in less anthropomorphic terms, to Gentest's authors) that this line is going to reflect the directory in which the code was run, rather than being a hard-wired output that is always `/home/tdda/tmp`.
+While not certain, it seems likely (to `Gentest`; or in less anthropomorphic terms, to Gentest’s authors) that this line is going to reflect the directory in which the code was run, rather than being a hard-wired output that is always `/home/tdda/tmp`.
 If you were using Gentest for real, and saw that, and knew that in fact this *is*